moyu-ENV/moyu-ENV.github.io/README.md

 # Research Interests
-I am passionate about advancing coastal ecology, Earth science, and data science to deepen our understanding of coastal resilience to storms and the potential of coastal ecosystems as nature-based solutions for climate-resilient development.
+I research how coastal ecosystems serve as natural solutions for climate risk mitigation and adaptation, with a focus on using advanced Earth and data science techniques to explore how these ecosystems function under severe climate stresses.

 # Some recent publications
 Y. Mo, M. Simard, J. W. Hall.
 Tropical cyclone risk to global mangrove ecosystems: potential future regional shifts.
 Frontiers in Ecology and the Environment (2023) 21(6): 269–274, [doi:10.1002/fee.2650](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/fee.2650)